 - > 5 sites of visceral disease in lung or liver (nonspecific lung nodules =< 1 cm in diameter are permitted)

-- Prior treatment with docetaxel or cabazitaxel for metastatic castration-resistant prostate cancer is prohibited
+- Prior treatment with docetaxel or cabazitaxel for metastatic castration-resistant prostate cancer is prohibited for Cohorts A-C

 - Requires urinary catheterization for voiding due to obstruction secondary to prostatic enlargement thought to be due to prostate cancer or benign prostatic hyperplasia